-Huawei has unveiled what it claims is the world’s first software-defined agile Internet of Things (IoT) solution, at its Network Congress 2015 in Beijing.
+Huawei has unveiled what it claims is the world’s software-defined agile Internet of Things (IoT) solution, at its Network Congress 2015 in Beijing.

 The Chinese supplier said it will enable objects to connect to the internet and communicate with one another while allowing network management and maintenance.
 Agile IoT consists of an IoT operating system (OS), LiteOS; Agile IoT gateways; and an Agile Controller.

 LiteOS, a lightweight IoT OS, is said to be three times smaller in size and consumers four times less power, as well as being up to 20% faster than competitive offerings.
 It will be made open source to enable third party developers to get involved.

 Meanwhile, the Agile Gateway will bridge sensor and IP networks using a dynamic router to provide over 17 types of IoT interfaces, which will be able to load protocols from the Agile Controller according to service requirements, supporting local processing and decision-making through integrated compute and storage.
 The unit is industrial-grade and ruggedised to withstand electromagnetic interference.

 Finally, the Agile Controller is an IoT platform to support unified management of IoT terminals, gateways, compute resource, apps and data, providing seamless scalability to manage and control the growing number of IoT devices in the wild.

 Huawei opens doors of European Research Institute in Leuven, Belgium

 At its Global Analyst Summit, Huawei calls on the networking industry to collaborate to optimise the network for future demands

 A UK security probe into Huawei’s technology has concluded that the company has not presented any risk to national security